Libyans fail to agree new government

 A Reuters reporter saw fighters withdraw around two km (more than a mile) after they had stormed into the town.

-NATO planes circled above the town later on Sunday and loud explosions were heard from the center, though it was not clear whether the planes had attacked.
+NATO planes circled above the town later on Sunday and loud explosions were heard from the centre, though it was not clear whether the planes had attacked.

 Anti-Gaddafi fighters from Bani Walid blamed comrades from elsewhere in Libya for being unwilling to coordinate.
 Those from elsewhere accused some local fighters of being traitors and passing information to Gaddafi loyalists.